 4. Use your points and miles

 If you’re having trouble finding flights that fall within your budget, you can use any points or miles you’ve accrued through traveling.
 You could also consider spending on a travel rewards credit card.
 All of the main airlines in the United States have their own loyalty schemes.
 Check if you’ve previously flown with American, Delta, United, Southwest, or JetBlue and entered your frequent flyer number into the reservation.
 If so, you’ll have been awarded points and miles in exchange for your business.
-And, if you’ve accumulated enough points and miles in your accounts that have been sitting idle during the pandemic, Thanksgiving may be the greatest opportunity to put them to use.
+And, if you’ve accumulated enough points and miles in your accounts that have been sitting idle, Thanksgiving may be the greatest opportunity to put them to use.

 5. Be an early bird